 The MMC/SD card driver has been tested on various boards for SD bus mode and SPI mode.
 Check the configuration in fdmsdio.h for the list of tested environments.
 For your hardware you will have to write similar code to interface it to your SPI controller or host controller using the MMC/SD bus interface.
-Micro Digital has tested the code mostly under the SMX RTOS.
-But it should work for any other RTOS after you port smxBase to it because all the drivers are based on smxBase.
-We still recommend that if you are using a different RTOS or standalone environment, you need to check it.
 Always check the code carefully to make sure it is correct for your system.

 The driver has been designed to separate the higher-level code from the hardware interface code.
-You need to re-implement only fdmsdio.c or add SPI interface function in fdmsdio\spi.c.
+You need to re-implement only fdmsdio.c or add SPI interface function in fdmsdio_spi.c.
 Please refer to the data sheet for your CPU to learn how to implement the hardware interface.
 There is no standard for the SPI or bus mode controllers but we have tried to define a general API that can support them all.
 This API is defined in fdmsdio.h.
 Most differences between SPI and MMC/SD bus are handled in fdmsdcmd.c.

-The setting MMCSD\SPI\BUS is used to enable SPI mode or MMC/SD Bus mode.
+The setting MMCSD_SPI_BUS is used to enable SPI mode or MMC/SD Bus mode.
 You need to set it in fdmsdio.h, according to your hardware design.
 You need to implement the SPI interface functions yourself unless you are using exactly the same hardware Micro Digital already ported it to.

-The setting MMCSD\INTERRUPT\MODE is used to enable code for the SPI controller to generate an interrupt when the FIFO is full.
+The setting MMCSD_INTERRUPT_MODE is used to enable code for the SPI controller to generate an interrupt when the FIFO is full.
 However, the FIFO is small so this generates a lot of interrupts, so we feel it is better to leave it set to 0 for polled operation.
-The code was implemented using an smx semaphore.
-If you enable it, you will need to change it to use your OS's semaphore.
-Those code is not portable.
 For RM9200/SAM926x MMC/SD bus mode, we are using the onchip PDC (DMA) controller to transfer data and hook MCI interrupt to get the event that the transfer is done.

-The setting MMCSD\STREAMING\MODE is used to control if the driver will access the data by single block mode or multiple block mode.
+The setting MMCSD_STREAMING_MODE is used to control if the driver will access the data by single block mode or multiple block mode.
 Some MMC/SD controllers cannot support multiple block mode properly so we must access the data block by block.

-The setting MMCSD\4BIT\BUS is used to control whether the MMC/SD controller will use 4-bit bus for MMC/SD card.
+The setting MMCSD_4BIT_BUS is used to control whether the MMC/SD controller will use 4-bit bus for MMC/SD card.
 Some MMC/SD controllers have a problem using 4-bit bus mode.

-The setting MMCSD\8BIT\BUS is used to control if MMC/SD controller will use 8-bit bus for MMC card.
+The setting MMCSD_8BIT_BUS is used to control if MMC/SD controller will use 8-bit bus for MMC card.
 Not all MMC/SD controllers support 8-bit bus mode.